fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 being accepted over time.
 Once the auction time is expired and the auction is reset, the winning bid and message is published on the home page.

-Losing bidders can retrieve 99% of their bids, but the winning bidder's bid is consumed.
+Losing bidders can retrieve 99% of their bids.
+The winning bid is collected in its entirety.
 All collected ether proceeds get paid as dividends, on-demand, to FuckYouCoin (FUC) holders.

 ## Roadmap Features

 - **Historical Auction View** - A way to easily access previous auction results through the FuckYou website.
-This view will make winning auctions much more valuable, as participants' messages will be accessible and enshrined on the site forever.
+This view will make winning auctions much more valuable, as participants' messages will be accessible and enshrined on the FuckYouDotEth site forever.

 - **Twitter Bot** - A public Twitter account tweeting all action from the